EYBlockchain/starlight/WRITEUP.md

 The transpiler would convert an Ethereum address (the mapping key  (`msg.sender` in this case)) to a snark-compatible `ownerPK` anyway.
 We'd need a PoKoSK ("proof of knowledge of secret key") whenever we see `msg.sender` because a Zokrates circuit doesn't have a concept of 'owning' an address - so proving that you are `msg.sender` (which happens in the background of calling a contract) becomes proving that you own the secret key corresponding to whatever public key is in the commitment.

-In short: whenever we see `msg.sender` in the `.zsol` contract, we probably need a PoKoSK in the circuit.
+In short: whenever we see `msg.sender` in the `.zol` contract, we probably need a PoKoSK in the circuit.
 'Probably' becomes 'definitely' if that code block deals with secret states.

 That observation lead to the question: if we need a PK in the commitment, would they be added as a mapping key *anyway*?
 So do we need to bother with a separate PK field?